Updated August 5:

 These days Alaska Airlines may look a little different when you fly.
 From our check in counters to our aircraft, you’ll notice changes to ensure the health and safety of our guests and employees.
 From social distancing stickers on the floor to our guests & employees wearing masks, we want you to know our care is never cancelled.

-To align with the Centers for Disease Control (CDC) recommendations and to keep our guests and employees safe, masks will be mandatory for all our guests starting May 11.
-Additionally, Alaska Airlines and Horizon Air employees who cannot maintain six feet of physical distance during interactions with guests or co-workers will also be required to wear masks starting May 4.
+To align with the Centers for Disease Control (CDC) recommendations and to keep our guests and employees safe, masks will be mandatory for all our guests.
+Additionally, Alaska Airlines and Horizon Air employees who cannot maintain six feet of physical distance during interactions with guests or co-workers have been required to wear masks since May 4.
 This includes pilots, flight attendants and customer service agents.

 Guests will be expected to bring their own mask and will be required to wear it throughout the airport and flight experience.
 Additional supplies will be available for those who forget their face masks.
 Specific details about the face mask requirements will be shared with guests in pre-trip communications before their date of travel.
 The temporary policy will be reevaluated periodically as guidance evolves.